rohinkumar/correlcalc/README.rst

 If you do not have root permission, you can install by adding "``--user``" at the end of above commands

+If you have an older version installed already you can upgrade by "``pip install correlcalc --upgrade``" command

 A note on Dependencies:
 ~~~~~~~~~~~~~~~~~~~~~~~